Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Discussion

 \subsection{Assumptions}

-We made the following assumptions in the proposed methods: \begin{itemize} \item the system is able to detect faces, \item the system is able to detect speech (VAD) for a single speaker, \item there are situations in which the system only interacts with one speaker, and can therefore use the VAD to train the visual active speaker detector. \end{itemize} In order to motivate the plausibility of these assumptions in the context of a computational model of language acquisition, we consider research in developmental psychology.
-According to studies reported in LaBarbera \emph{et al.}~\cite{labarbera76} and Young-Browne \emph{et al.}~\cite{young-browne77} infants can discriminate between several facial expressions which suggests that they are capable of detecting human faces.
-The assumption that the system can detect speech seems to be supported by research on recognition of mother's voice in infants (\emph{e.g.} Mills and Melhuish~\cite{mills74}).
+The proposed methods make the following assumptions: \begin{itemize} \item the system is able to detect faces, \item the system is able to detect speech for a single speaker, \item there are situations in which the system only interacts with one speaker, and can therefore use the audio-only VAD to train the video-only active speaker detector. \end{itemize} In order to motivate the plausibility of these assumptions in the context of a computational method for language acquisition, we consider research in developmental psychology.
+According to studies reported in~\cite{labarbera76, browne77} infants can discriminate between several facial expressions which suggests that they are capable of detecting human faces.
+The assumption that the system can detect speech seems to be supported by research on recognition of mother's voice in infants (e.g.,~\cite{mills74}).
+However, whereas infants can detect the voice at a certain distance from the speaker, here we make the simplifying assumption that we can record and detect speech activity from close-talking microphones for each speaker.
+It remains to be verified if we can obtain similar performance from the audio-only VAD in case we use far-field microphones or microphone arrays, or in noisy acoustic conditions.
 The final assumption is reasonable considering that infants interact with small number of speakers in their first months, and in many cases only one parent is available as caregiver at any specific time.